Fleetwood shares lead at windy Sawgrass

 The Northern Irishman was among 47 players who had to finish their first rounds when play resumed at 12:00 (17:00 GMT) on Saturday after hope of morning play was wiped out by another thunderstorm.

-And he faces a long and anxious wait to discover if he will make the halfway cut after carding two one-over 73s.

-The top 65 and ties will play the final two rounds and McIlroy is current joint 84th.
+And he faces a long and anxious wait to discover if he will make the halfway cut after carding two one-over-par 73s.
+The top 65 and ties will play the final two rounds and McIlroy is current joint-84th.

+"It was brutal out there," he said.
+"Hitting those tee shots on 17 and 18 and just keeping them dry and walking forward is nice."

+On his tee shot on the 17th, McIlroy said he hit a seven iron 123 yards, explaining that in normal conditions he would hit it 185 yards.